Franklin and the Turtle Lake Treasure: Plot

-The Turtle family gathers at Franklin's grandmother's to celebrate the visit of Franklin's paternal aunt, archaeologist Lucy, who brings her goddaughter, Samantha (Sam) along.
+The Turtle family gathers at Franklin's grandmother's house to celebrate the visit of Franklin's paternal aunt, archaeologist Lucy, who brings her goddaughter, Samantha (Sam) along.
 Franklin and Sam find it difficult to get along due to Sam's mischievous nature and her boastfulness about being a year older than Franklin.

 Franklin finds a hand-drawn map of Turtle Lake among Lucy's old belongings, and recognizes that it was made by his grandmother.
 At Franklin and Sam's urging, Granny tells them that as a child, she lived at Turtle Lake with her parents.
 One day, she found a secret place and buried her valuables inside a painted tin box, then drew a map to it, but never got the chance to open it again.
-A few days later, while she camped at the Lake, a forest fire began that destroyed their house and killed her parents.
+A few days later, while she camped at the lake, a forest fire began that destroyed their house and killed her parents.
 She went to live with her aunt's family and has not been back to Turtle Lake since.

 Overwhelmed by the painful memories, Granny is taking ill and the Turtles check on her.
 When she mentions her buried box, Franklin thinks it may be their only hope to cure her.
 With Lucy's guide, Franklin and Sam, along with Franklin's friends, Bear, Beaver, and Snail travel to Turtle Lake searching for the box at the ruins of Granny's old home, but they not find it.
 They soon meet a local turtle woman who shows them a turtle talisman, a similar that Granny had in her box.
 She explains that the talismans has strong psychic power, which Franklin assumes is the real reason why Granny wanted them to find her box.